-The City is considering improvements to Byron Avenue (Sherbourne Road to Island Park Drive) to improve conditions for all road users.
 A traffic calming plan for Byron Avenue was approved as part of a wider area study for the McKellar Park community initiated in 2005.
 The Byron traffic calming measures have now prioritized for implementation.
-However, given the higher policy emphasis on cycling and pedestrian needs, the approved plan will be reviewed and updated to ensure these users are considered and to address other localized concerns along the study corridor.
-This includes the potential consideration of a new type of cycling facility - advisory cycling lanes.
+However, given the higher policy emphasis on cycling and pedestrian needs, the approved plan was reviewed and updated in consultation with the public to ensure these users are considered and to address other localized concerns along the study corridor.
+This included consideration of a new type of cycling facility - advisory cycling lanes.

 Frequently Asked Questions